 In the summer of 2018, news of a Downton Abbey film was made official, to raptuous applause from fans of the long-running ITV drama.
 And now it’s almost here!

-Okay, so with a release date of September, we still have another three months of suspense before the Crawley family make their triumphant return, this time on the big screen, but in the meantime, there’s plenty of titbits from the set to keep us busy.
+With a release date of 13 September, we officially have less than two weeks before the Crawley family make their triumphant return, this time on the big screen, but in the meantime, there’s plenty of titbits from the set to keep us busy.

 — Downton Abbey (@DowntonAbbey) June 17, 2019